tdi/minikube-play/README.md

 # Install

 To install minikube for your OS, use the `provision.sh` script from this repo.
 It will detect if you have Linux or OSX.
+The script will install `kubectl` and `minikube`.

 Start minikube by executing: `minikube start`.
 Some very helpful minikube commands are: